 To help close these gaps that put individuals at increased risk for suicide after a psychiatric hospitalization, the Action Alliance (Care Transitions Advisory Group) developed Best Practices in Care Transitions for Individuals with Suicide Risk: Inpatient Care to Outpatient Care.
-Released in 2019, with the support of Universal Health Systems (UHS) Behavioral Health Services, the report describes evidence-based practices for improving clinical care and outcomes for people with a history of suicide risk during the critical period of transition from inpatient to outpatient care.
+Released in 2019, with the support of Universal Health Services (UHS) Behavioral Health Services, the report describes evidence-based practices for improving clinical care and outcomes for people with a history of suicide risk during the critical period of transition from inpatient to outpatient care.

 The Best Practices in Care Transitions report:

 - Discusses the transition from behavioral health hospitalization to outpatient care as a unique phase in care.

 - Presents evidence-based practices that have been shown to improve safety and continuity of care for patients during this transition.

 - Provides recommendations specific to both inpatient and outpatient organizations and providers.

 To facilitate the adoption of the report's findings, the Action Alliance also developed the following: